 For law enforcement, we must consider the dark side of the internet when we are confronted with the daunting task of responding to parents whose young son or daughter has gone missing.
 Because of technology and the Internet, we must always consider the possibility that any child who goes missing "may" have met up with someone they initially encountered online.

 Today’s cell phones are not just mobile telephones; they’re also web browsers, instant messengers, and E-mail terminals.
 In other words, just about everything you can do from an Internet-connected personal computer, you can also do from a cellular telephone.
 Text-messaging allows users to send and receive short messages through their cellular telephones.
+There are also multiple apps for 'meeting' online.
+Remember everyone online is a stranger.
 Users of all ages need to be extremely cautious about the way they use this new cell phone technology, especially when it comes to sharing digital photographs or movies.
 Pushing a few telephone buttons can send an image, telephone number, and mobile E-mail address to the wrong person.
 It’s even possible to use your cell phone to instantly post photographs on the web for all to see.

 NetSmartz® is an interactive, educational safety resource from the National Center for Missing & Exploited Children® and Boys & Girls Clubs of America for children (ages 5-17), parents, guardians, educators, and law enforcement that uses age-appropriate, 3-D activities to teach children how to stay safer on the Internet.
 The NetSmartz Workshop can be accessed at www.NetSmartz.org and www.NetSmartzKids.org.